Forum Co-Chairs

 Dr. Ani Nalbandian completed medical school at Columbia University Vagelos College of Physicians & Surgeons, followed by Internal Medicine Residency and General Cardiology Fellowship at Columbia University Irving Medical Center-New York Presbyterian Hospital.
 During cardiology fellowship, she completed a Master’s in Patient Oriented Research at the Mailman School of Public Health, and conducted a pilot clinical trial investigating body composition analysis and sodium-glucose cotransporter-2 inhibitors in transthyretin amyloid cardiomyopathy which was supported by a T32 NIH-funded Training Grant and the Glorney-Raisbeck Fellowship Award in Cardiovascular Diseases granted by the New York Academy of Medicine.
 Following cardiology fellowship, Dr. Nalbandian completed an additional 1-year ACGME-accredited fellowship in Critical Care Medicine at Columbia University Irving Medical Center-New York Presbyterian Hospital, becoming the inaugural dual-boarded critical care cardiologist trained at the institution.

 Dr. Nalbandian joined as faculty in the Division of Cardiology in August 2024, where she attends primarily as a cardiac intensivist, and also has a general outpatient clinical practice.
-She was recently awarded the 1st Annual Wiesman Award for Excellence in Early-Career ATTR Research by Cornerstone Medical Education (with independent support from AstraZeneca and Ionis Pharmaceuticals), granting her the ability to continue her clinical research within this field of interest.
+She was recently awarded the 1st Annual Wiesman Award for Excellence in Early-Career ATTR Research by Cornerstone Medical Education (sponsored by AstraZeneca and Ionis Pharmaceuticals), granting her the ability to continue her clinical research within this field of interest.
 In addition, Dr. Nalbandian aspires to help develop a longitudinal multi-disciplinary care clinic for patients post critical illness, serving both clinical and research needs of this growing patient population.

 • New data collection is ongoing (PFTs, chest CTs/X-rays)

-• Integration of AI tools for ATTR detection via collaboration with Dr. Pierre Elias (Medical Director for AI at New York Presbyterian)
+• Integration of AI tools for ATTR detection via collaboration with Dr. Pierre Elias (Medical Director for AI at New York Presbyterian); IRB approval now covers Dr. Elias’s inclusion in the project

 • ATTR-associated publications to-date: